shoval-ba/S-wear-store/README.md

 To buy in my web click [Here](https://s-wear-store.herokuapp.com/). :point_left:

-## Why I chose to do this project?
+## The reason for my decision to do this project?

-Like almost every women I really like shoppping online , it's more easy , you just need to scroll in the web and pick your clothes.
+Nowadays every women mostly shop online , it's more easy , you just need to scroll in the web and pick your clothes.
 I decided that I wan't to do it my self.
 In my store I store all the clothes in the database and to every cloth there is diffrent sizes and diffrent quantity from any size.
 I also save the users and there cart and there favorites and even there orders if they order some clothes. :briefcase: